How law firms should design landing pages and intake paths for better enquiry quality

 Explain the process, even briefly

-A short note about what happens after submission can lower hesitation quickly.
-If the firm usually reviews the message first, calls back, or asks for certain documents later, saying that plainly can help the visitor feel more confident about taking the first step.
+A short note about what happens after submission can lower hesitation, especially when the firm reviews the message first, calls back, or asks for documents later.

 Ask for information proportionately